 - 6:30 am–5:00 pm: Bike Routes are officially open and supported during these hours.
-All riders must finish their routes by 5:00pm.
+We ask all riders to finish their routes by 5:00 pm.

 - Noon–5:00 pm: A Taco buffet will be served at the Mississippi Headwaters Hostel, just a hop, skip, and a jump from the Registration site.
 Come anytime between these hours for a delicious meal–included with your registration!
 Also, please take advantage of the opportunity to tour the hostel – celebrating its 26th Anniversary this year!